IB Diploma Programme (Grades 11-12)

 - Clear and measurable learning outcomes are posted in classrooms and referred to throughout instruction.

-- Homework is assigned to reinforce knowledge and the skills learned in class and is generally used as a formative assessment.
-Course grades are reported to students and their parents/guardians at six-week intervals throughout the school year through progress reports and semester grade report cards.
-Electronic gradebooks are available to students and parents/ guardians online.
+- Course grades are reported to students and their parents/guardians at regular intervals throughout the school year through quarterly progress reports and semester grade report cards.
+Electronic gradebooks are available to students and parents/guardians online.

 Practices Specific to the MYP